 CBD Most Friendly States

-These states have explicit laws allowing retailers to sell hemp-derived products: Alaska, Colorado, Illinois, Indiana, Oklahoma, Kentucky, Maryland, Missouri, New York, North Carolina, Oregon, Rhode Island, South Carolina, Tennessee, Utah, Texas, Vermont, and Wisconsin.
+These states have explicit laws allowing retailers to sell hemp-derived products: Alaska, Colorado, Illinois, Indiana, Oklahoma, Kentucky, Maryland, Missouri, New York, North Carolina, Nevada, Oregon, Rhode Island, South Carolina, Tennessee, Utah, Texas, Vermont, and Wisconsin.

 CBD Friendly States

 In these states (district) industrial hemp grown in a Farm Bill-compliant agricultural pilot program is explicitly exempted from the definition of marijuana: the District of Columbia, Hawaii, Kansas, Montana, New Mexico, and North Dakota.